Your entry point to online learning at Queen’s.

 Faculty of Engineering and Applied Science

-- Bachelor of Technology in Mining Engineering Technology
+- Bachelor of Mining Engineering Technology

 Requirements: Program admissions are required to enrol.
 Some courses have prerequisites.
 Students on a Letter of Permission may apply to enrol in online courses through Queen’s Admission Form.